aws-neuron/aws-neuron-sdk/frameworks/torch/torch-neuronx/tutorials/inference/tutorial-torchserve-neuronx.rst

 Overview
 --------
-Update 10/02:This tutorial is currently broken and the AWS Neuron team is working on providing the fix.

 This tutorial demonstrates the use of `TorchServe <https://pytorch.org/serve>`_ with Neuron, the SDK for EC2 Inf2 and Trn1 instances.
 By the end of this tutorial, you will understand how TorchServe can be used to serve a model backed by EC2 Inf2/Trn1 instances.
 We will use a pretrained BERT-Base model to determine if one sentence is a paraphrase of another.

 .. _torchserve-compile: